saleor/saleor-docs/docs/dashboard/catalog/products.md

 ### Product

-The Product concept reflects common details of several product variants.
+The _product_ concept reflects common details of several product variants.
 When the shop displays the products in the category view, items on the list are displayed as separate products.
 If the _product variant_ has no overridden property (for example: price specifically set for this variant), the default value is taken from the _product_.

 ### Product variants